Miko4/ant/README.md

 (3) You can specify which version of the compiler to use by setting the following variables:

- o NATIVE_ENABLED: If set to “true” (default) ant is compiled to native code. o BYTE_ENABLED: If set to “true” ant is compiled to byte code. o NATIVE_CAMLP4: If set to “true” (default) a native version of the preprocessor camlp4 is created.
+ * NATIVE_ENABLED: If set to “true” (default) ant is compiled to native code.
+ * BYTE_ENABLED: If set to “true” ant is compiled to byte code.
+ * NATIVE_CAMLP4: If set to “true” (default) a native version of the preprocessor camlp4 is created.
 This speeds up the compilation process.

 (4) Finally, to compile ant type